eneko89/dev-icons/README.md

 dev-icons
 ===

 Flat icons for your web development environment.
 They play beautifully with the Windows 10 UI.
-They are provided in .ico and .png formats, so you can also use them in almost every GNU/Linux environment.
+They are provided both in .ico and .png formats, so you can also use them in almost every GNU/Linux desktop environment.

 Thanks to [`UIFest`][UIFest] for their [`File Types Icons Set`][UIFestIcons] in which this work is based.